Taking Your Baby Home: Caring for Your Newborn

 Traveling in the Car With Your Baby

 Your baby will need a safety-approved rear-facing car seat.
 Some manufacturers make rear-facing convertible seats, which can be switched to a front-facing seat once your child has reached the height and weight requirements.
-Rear-facing seats are the safest option for your baby.
+Rear-facing seats placed in the back seat are the safest option for your baby.
 Be sure that the seat is strapped into your car properly and that your baby is buckled in correctly.
 On the National Highway Traffic Safety Administration’s website, you can find a local inspection station where the staff will check to make sure that the car seat is safely installed.